4ms/metamodule/docs/firmware-loading.md

      -
 ```

-1b) Early bootloader (pre-Nov 2024): The jumper goes on the `Control Expander` header
+B) Early bootloader (pre-Nov 2024): The jumper goes on the `Control Expander` header
 that bridges the top-left pin and the pin just to the right of it.
 Make sure
-you use the right header, it's the one above the Wifi header, near the `y` and
+you use the right header, it's the one above the Wi-Fi header, near the `y` and
 `z` pots.
 The jumper should be horizontal, not vertical, on the top row of pins
 all the way to the left: